jkhuhnke11/Southwestern-Indiana-Poverty-Map/README.md

 ## Installation
 1. Clone the repository
 > git clone https://github.com/jkhuhnke11/Southwestern-Indiana-Poverty-Map.git
-2. Install NPM Packages
-> npm install
-3. Run from command line
+2. Run from command line
 > bokeh serve --show Map-V2.ipynb

 NOTE: Map-V2.ipynb can also be ran using Jupyter Notebook, but will be missing the interactive features.